abqkatrina/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     while (a < n * n * n):
       a = a + n * n -->
-simple operation, repeated while a is less than n^3 number of operations per call increases equally with increase in n but not a --> linear?
-O(n)
+simple operation, repeated while a is less than n^3 number of operations per call increases equally with increase in n but not a

+ --> linear O(n)

 b)